CloudChi/FX-Framework/Script_Organization.md

       - Protected
       - Private
     - Context Independent
-      - Context is defined as
       - Mode (Browse, Find, etc)
-        - Layout and Table
+      - Layout / Tables / Fields
       - Either:
         - Handles being called from any Context
-        - Returns error if not in right context
+        - Returns error if not in right Context
   - Non-Subscripts
     - Often display any returned error to the user
     - Types: